bentoBAUX/SAXPY-with-SIMD-in-Assembly/README.md

 Where:
 - $\mathbf{x}$ and $\mathbf{y}$ are vectors of dimension $n$,
 - $\alpha$ is a scalar multiplier.

-## Features
-- **SAXPY Implementation**:
-  - Optimised for performance using SIMD instructions.
-  - Handles scalar remainders when vector size isn't divisible by the SIMD width (in this case 4).
-- **Test Program**:
-  - Generates random input arrays for testing.
-  - Allows specifying vector size via command-line arguments.
-  - Measures execution time for benchmarking.

 ## How to Build and Run